Python3pkg/Magellan/README.rst

             Highlight conflicts with current environment when upgrading PackageToUpdate to VersionToUpdateTo.
 Note this argument can be called multiple times, e.g., "magellan -n MyEnv -U celery 3.0.19 -U celery 3.0.20 -U celery 3.0.21"
+    12. "magellan -n MyEnv -A PackageToAdd VersionToAdd" Highlight conflicts with current environment when adding new package PackageToAdd at VersionToAdd.
+Note this argument can be called multiple times, e.g., "magellan -n MyEnv -A celery 3.0.19 -A celery 3.0.20" If a version of the package is already in the environment use -U.